-Here are 10 cons to watch out for in Shanghai.
+Here are 10 cons to watch out for in Shanghai, updated for 2020.

-2) Tea Party With Fake Students/That Lady Massage Holler/The KTV Setup
+Tea Party with Fake Students/The Lady Massage Game/The KTV Setup

 "Hi, we are students from a local university.
 Welcome to China!
 Would you like to come experience our local culture and see a real Chinese tea ceremony or check out some of our Chinese calligraphy?"